 You can also invest in a “True-HEPA” filter vacuum cleaner (avoid those with “Like-HEPA” filters).

 P.S.
 The use of HEPA filters will also benefit any human suffering from allergies, to include pet dander!

-While the boxer genes most likely contributed to Missy’s & Buzz’s allergic reaction to the pollen, I am also convinced that their highly processed, dry dog food made things worse.
+While the boxer genes most likely contributed to Missy’s & Buzz’s allergic reaction to the pollen, their highly processed, dry dog food made things worse.

-I was feeding Hill’s Science Diet (below average dog food containing a high percentage of grains and lots of fillers, as well as by-products) and then Blue Buffalo (much better choice than Science Diet: Grain-free, but using artificial food coloring) during the pups’ first year with me.
+During the pups’ first year with me, I was feeding Hill’s Science Diet, a below average dog food that contains a high percentage of grains and lots of fillers, as well as by-products.
+After that, I switched to Blue Buffalo.
+That’s a much better choice than Science Diet because it’s grain-free, but unfortunately it still contains artificial food coloring.

-I then made the switch to healthier dog food lines after having consulted dog nutrition experts ~ I’ve fed the grain-free kibbles Great Life and Annamaet, as well as the air-dried, raw dog food ZiwiPeak from New Zealand.
+I then made the switch to healthier dog food lines like grain-free kibbles Great Life and Annamaet, as well as the air-dried, raw dog food ZiwiPeak from New Zealand.

-The pups are no longer bothered by the extent of their initial allergies.
-They still sneeze occasionally and develop some eye discharge, but it is nowhere as bad as it was when feeding low-quality dog food.
+Once they were on ZiwiPeak, the pups were no longer bothered by the extent of their initial allergies.
+They would still sneeze occasionally and develop some eye discharge, but it was nowhere as bad as it was when feeding low-quality dog food.